Why do you feel bloated after all that rich food? How do you ease the discomfort?

 You know you’ve overeaten when you’re feeling as bloated as Harry Potter’s Aunt Marjorie Dursley – the one the teen wizard inflated out of anger over her rude remarks about his parents.

-And like Balloon Aunt Marge, it is literally gas that is giving you that uncomfortable, stuffed-as-a-turkey feeling – something you’d want to avoid during the Christmas festivities later this month.
+And like Balloon Aunt Marge, it is literally gas that is giving you that uncomfortable, stuffed-as-a-turkey feeling – something you’d want to avoid during the Christmas festivities.

 “Eating is a common cause of bloating because when the body digests food, it produces gas.
 Chronically constipated people normally produce a higher amount of gas,” said Dr Kewin Siah, consultant at National University Hospital’s Division of Gastroenterology & Hepatology.
 “People also swallow air when eating or drinking, which then enters the gastrointestinal tract.”